urirmz/Portfolio/README.md

 <h3 align="left">Structure of the portfolio:</h3>
 <p align="left">
     There's a folder named after each certification I've earned.
 Inside you'll find a pdf file with the certificate, along with projects and annotations made in order to get it.
-Feel free to explore
+Feel free to explore.
 </p>

 <h3 align="left">Connect with me:</h3>